boazsegev/facil.io/CONTRIBUTING.md

     * *Succinctly Commented*: Too much commenting is noise (we can read code), but too little and a future maintainer might not understand why the code was written in the first place.

+    * *Documented*: document functions using Doxygen style comments, but without Doxygen keywords.

 * **Easy to port**:

     When possible, code should be portable.
 This is both true in regards to CPU architecture and in regards to OS and environment.

     The project currently has the following limitation that might be addressed in the future:

     * The code requires `kqueue` or `epoll` services from the OS, which means Linux / BSD / macOS.
+The code also supports `poll` as a fallback for the rest of the POSIX systems... but this might not work with Windows.

     * The code assumes a Unix environment (file naming etc').